Despite decades of progress, some families still go to extreme lengths to secure a male heir

 For the Su family of Suzhou, Jiangsu, sons are “honor earners,” daughters are “useless nothings.”
 The former are spoiled yet expected to excel, while the latter grow up independent but emotionally scarred.

-The Sus may be fictional—they’re the main characters of the hit Chinese TV series All Is Well—but for the viewers who tuned in to their travails at 7:30 every evening in March, their attitudes are all too real.
+The Sus may be fictional—they’re the main characters of the hit Chinese TV series All is Well—but for the viewers who tuned in to their travails at 7:30 every evening in March of 2019, their attitudes were all too real.
 Many recognized their own relatives in the misogynistic Mrs. Su and her entitled sons, and were forced to confront the reality that the patriarchal preference for male children has not been left behind in China’s past—and, thanks to ultrasound technology, may influence girls well before birth.

-Song Huanhuan, a 29-year-old mother of two from Jiangxi province, tells TWOC that her mother-in-law made her preference known long before the arrival of her second child.
+Song Huanhuan, a 29-year-old mother of two from Jiangxi province, tells TWOC that her mother-in-law made her sex preference known long before the arrival of her second child.
 “When I was pregnant, she asked me to get a B-scan ultrasound to find out the sex of the fetus, and my husband said she was just curious and didn’t mean any harm,” Song, who already had a daughter, recalls.
-“But I put my foot down, because I didn’t know what she’d do if the results told her it was a girl.”
+“But I put my foot down, because I didn’t know what she’d do if it was a girl.”

 The baby turned out to be a boy, but Song had perhaps good reason to worry: It was reported in 2015 that Zhang Aifen, a 53-year-old Jiangsu woman, trampled her newborn granddaughter to death because she wasn’t a grandson.
 The grandmother’s coldblooded sexism was made all the more shocking by her community’s acceptance of it: Zhang’s son and daughter-in-law thought she was guilty only of “traditional thinking,” and her neighbors petitioned the court for leniency; even the judge seemingly agreed, commuting Zhang’s sentence to 10 years in prison.